Chalice: Québec

 In French-Canadian culture, particularly in and around Quebec, the use of the names of holy objects such as "câlice" (a variation of calice, which is the French word for chalice) can be an alternate form of cursing.
 Somewhat equivalent to the American word "goddam" or the phrase "God damn it", the use of "câlice" or "tabarnak" (a variation of tabernacle) as an interjection is not uncommon in Quebec.
 For example: "Câlice!
-I forgot to lock the front door" or muttering "tabarnak" under your breath after you get a flat tire.
-Presumably a derivation of "taking the Lord's name in vain".
+I forgot to lock the front door" or muttering "tabarnak" under one's breath after they get a flat tire.
+This is presumably a derivation of "taking the Lord's name in vain".

 Czech Republic

 With reference to the Hussite movement in the Kingdom of Bohemia, besides religious use, the chalice also became one of the unofficial national symbols of the Czechs.
 It is frequently used in Czech national symbolism and it is part of many historical banners.